 Students of Aalto University are all invited to celebrate the opening of the academic year on Wednesday 7 September 2018.

 Take the key data systems for students in use

 Study guides explain your study options

-See for information on the structure and content of your degree and descriptions of the study modules and the courses they include.
-In the study guide you'll find instructions for taking care of your study affairs and also the contact information for your programme.
+From the study guide of your programme you can find all the relevant information for planning your studies.
+These include the curriculum of your programme, information on the degree structure and content, descriptions of the available choices and list of courses included in each major and minor.
+In the study guide you'll find also instructions to take care of study affairs and contact information for your programme.

 In the International students section you'll find specific information about arrival and settling in, studying at Aalto and Living in Finland.
 Please find also information about Tuition fees and scholarships.

 WebOodi (oodi.aalto.fi) is the student information system, where you can view your personal details, make a personal study plan (HOPS), register for courses and examinations and order a transcript of records.
 WebOodi also includes important course information, such as the content, timetable and teaching location for each course.
 The university uses the contact details you have provided in WebOodi for all communication, and therefore it is important that you keep them up to date at all times.

 MyCourses collects the online workspaces of the courses

 MyCourses (mycourses.aalto.fi) is a system, where you can find work spaces and home page of each course.
 You can also browse the courses is MyCourses.

 Register for your Aalto email